rlf-arlut/tmrg/doc/source/triplication.rst

 Limitations
 ############

-  * do not use concatenation on left hand site of any assignment
+  * do not use concatenation on left hand side of any assignment
-  * do not mix triplicated and non triplicated signals (on left hand site of any assignment) in blocks
+  * do not mix triplicated and non triplicated signals (on the left hand side of any assignment) in blocks
+  * only named connections are supported for module instantiation
+  * do not use expressions in the module connections